shivannis/xandr-docs-public/xandr-docs/articles/invest/data-marketplace-faq.md

 **Do I have to change anything about my line item to make this work?**

 If your in-flight line item is targeting a segment supported by the data marketplace, then there is nothing on the line item that you have to change.
-Once the data provider is activated for clearing, Xandr will immediately start clearing the cost of data on your behalf.
+Once the data provider is activated for clearing, Microsoft Advertising will immediately start clearing the cost of data on your behalf.

 **The data provider I need isn't supported by the Data Marketplace.
 What should I do?**